haochend/uma-serve/README.md

 - Scheduler tick per loop iteration:
   - 1 token per DECODE session (keeps streams moving), then drain PREFILL in large chunks up to a device‑capacity budget.
   - Single `llama_decode` per tick with correct logits‑row mapping.
-  - SLO‑aware latency guard (TTFT/TBT) may skip PREFILL for the tick; batch target adapts toward a ~30 ms decode budget.
+  - Batch target adapts toward a ~30 ms decode budget.
+SLO‑aware policy will be added in a future refactor.

 Refactor highlights (Phase B extraction):
 - I/O loop uses a `SessionManager` to own sessions and RX parsing (limits, UTF‑8/CR trim/NUL) and to transition to PREFILL.
 Main no longer performs parsing/tokenization.